ICLS7110/mindworkAI/README.md

 ## Overview

-MindWorks AI is a crypto trading and investment platform simulation built with the [MERN](https://www.mongodb.com/mern-stack) stack and utilizing [Socket.IO](https://socket.io/) for real time price updates.
+MindWorks AI is a crypto trading and investment platform built with the [MERN](https://www.mongodb.com/mern-stack) stack and utilizing [Socket.IO](https://socket.io/) for real time price updates.

 ## System Architecture